-- If you move to another county where your current MCO does not offer care - If you become homeless and find that there is another MCO closer to where you live or have shelter, which would make getting to appointments easier - If you or any of your family has a doctor in a different MCO and the adult member wishes to keep all family members together in the same MCO - If you have a foster child placed in your home and you or your family members receive care by a doctor in a different MCO than the foster child, the foster child being placed can switch to the foster family's MCO. - If the MCO terminates your PCP contract for reasons other than listed below, then you will be notified by the state. - o Your MCO has been purchased by another MCO; - o The provider and the MCO cannot agree on a contract for certain financial reasons; or - o Quality of care.
+- If you move to another county where your current MCO does not offer care - If you become homeless and find that there is another MCO closer to where you live or have shelter, which would make getting to appointments easier - If you or any of your family has a doctor in a different MCO and the adult member wishes to keep all family members together in the same MCO.
+(This does not apply to newborns, newborns must remain in the MCO that the mother was in at the time of delivery for the first 90 days.) - If you have a foster child placed in your home and you or your family members receive care by a doctor in a different MCO than the foster child, the foster child being placed can switch to the foster family's MCO. - If the MCO terminates your PCP contract for reasons other than listed below, then you will be notified by the state. - Your MCO has been purchased by another MCO; - The provider and the MCO cannot agree on a contract for certain financial reasons; or - o Quality of care.